hNilsen90s/fraktvalg-wordpress/readme.txt

 Fantastic!
 The Fraktvalg plugin is open source, and you can browse the code or give feedback and suggestions via the [GitHub repository](https://github.com/Fraktvalg/fraktvalg-wordpress)

 == Changelog ==

+= 1.1.0 (2025-04-06) =
+* Align the shipping block better on the x-axis in themes.
+* Better shipping labels in classic themes wit hthe default shipping display from WooCommerce.
+* Add support for more provier logo types from the Fraktvalg API.
+* Better presentation of error messages when setting up shipping providers.
+* Improve the onboarding wizard by automating the setup process for block themes when possible.
+* Improve shipping rate update times by leveraging the WooCommerce data stores.

 = 1.0.0 (2025-03-22) =
 * Initial release